 In the Garden

-Greek oregano, an herb with a robust scent and flavor, loves to grow in pots where it can spill over an edge of a pot or low wall.
+Oregano, an herb with a robust scent and flavor, loves to grow in pots where it can spill over an edge of a pot or low wall.
 However, its trailing growth also makes it a good seasonal ground cover, or it can serve as a nice edging along a path.
-In late summer, enjoy oregano’s white flowers against its bright-green leaves.
-Use oregano in an herb garden or in containers.
+In late summer, enjoy Greek or Italian oregano’s white flowers against its bright-green leaves.

 My oregano looks bad after a hot, dry summer.
 Can I cut it back?

 I can’t really taste the fresh oregano I’m adding to my recipes.
 What am I doing wrong?